 This hydrangea is my experiment in growing hydrangeas outdoors in Florida.
 I have no desire to keep it inside.
 I’d love to see it thrive in a shady spot outdoors.
 For now it will remain in the pot where I can enjoy the flowers just outside my front door.
 Perhaps it will adjust to life as a hydrangea is meant to live – well, sort of.
 Florida is not a normal climate, but that may appeal to this hothouse plant which was never meant to survive a true winter.

 Hydrangeas tend to need a lot of water, and especially so if they are grown in pots.
 I’ve been watering this one nearly every day and it gets no direct sunlight.
 The little buds have turned into pink blossoms.
 I look forward to seeing how these flowers change color as they age and dry out.

 At the beginning of May I planted my hydrangea in the garden.
-The blooms have changed from blue to light green and they are beautiful.
+The blooms have changed from blue to light green (which is normal) and they are beautiful.
 I have to water this plant every day, but it gets no direct sun.
 We’ll see how it does with the summer heat in this climate.

 Read more about The Gift Hydrangea at the Plant Addicts site where people have kept their greenhouse plants outside and alive for years.
 Those people also live in the southern part of the US.